-Together with the family, professionals in the fields of Rehabilitation Nursing, Speech-Language Pathology, Clinical Nutrition, Psychology, Vocational Counseling, Case Management, as well as Physical and Occupational Therapies work with the patient to achieve the best outcome possible.
+Together with the family, professionals in the fields of Rehabilitation Nursing, Speech-Language Pathology, Psychology, Case Management, Physical and Occupational Therapies, as well as Clinical Nutrition and Vocational Counseling,work with the patient to achieve the best outcome possible.

 Intensive one-on-one therapy sessions scheduled according to the patient's level of tolerance will be designed to meet individual goals.
 Additionally, close psychological and neuropsychological management may include neuropsychological testing, cognitive retraining, adjustment counseling, and family counseling.
 Learn more about Psychological Services.

-One of the most important members of the treatment team is the family.
+An essential important member of the treatment team is the family.
 Extensive education, training and resources for patients and their caregivers will help them to understand and manage the conditions related to brain injury, decrease environmental barriers, and promote self-advocacy.
-Family members are encouraged to work with the patient's treatment team to provide information about the patient's personality, lifestyle, and hopes.
+Family members are encouraged to collaborate with the patient's treatment team to provide information about the patient's personality, lifestyle, and hopes.

 The goals of the program are specific to each patient and injury, but overall are aimed at restoring, enhancing, and supporting the patient's maximum level of independence.